 Coarse Fishing Permits for 2019-2020

 With June 16th fast approaching, our coarse fishing permits are now available from all of the usual outlets (including our Permit Secretary) ready for the start of the new coarse river fishing season.

 2019-2020 Sea Trout Permits

 There are a small number of Sea Trout permits remaining from our 2019-2020 allocation.

 If you want a current season’s Sea Trout permit please click here for information or see our contact details below.
 If you want to be added to the waiting list for next year’s permits please contact the Permit Secretary and you will be invited to submit an application around the end of January 2020.

 Please remember that Annual Sea Trout Permits are ONLY available from the Society’s Permit Secretary.
 Please email (click on the ‘Contact Us’ link at the bottom left of any page) or telephone (07899 245680 – mobile).

 Car Parking on the OAPS Fishery

-Permit and Day ticket anglers wishing to fish the river in the vicinity of the Anchor Inn are probably aware that, over recent months, there have been “difficulties” in accessing the ONLY designated anglers’ parking for this part of the river, in the field on the left hand side of the road just before the Anchor Inn.
+Permit and Day ticket anglers wishing to fish the river in the vicinity of the Anchor Inn are probably aware that there were “difficulties” last season in accessing the ONLY designated anglers’ parking for this part of the river, in the field on the left hand side of the road just before the Anchor Inn.